 This website was entirely static and, as far as I'm aware, only ever had one page.
 Unfortunately, I can't remember much about it...

 ~2016-2017 | partially archived on the WayBack Machine here

 The first rewrite was a tremendous one, lasting me several years as I kept on improving upon the same site for years, adding countless features, like my first blog engine written from scratch, email subscriptions, a portfolio showcase and even an AJAX-based page loading system to massively reduce load times.
 The implementation was similar to modern YouTube's SPF page loader.

-The third revision of my website was in a bold new direction.
-I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a 2mb/s connection, so this method massively reduce required bandwidth.
+The third revision of my website was an early attempt of mine at writing a minimalist website from scratch.
+I decided to fully commit to a deeply integrated AJAX-based page loading system to make the website incredibly snappy - at this stage, I was hosting the website from home with a slow internet connection, so this method massively reduced bandwidth usage and wait times for any users.
 I decided to stick with a minimalist design for the website as well.

 Unfortunately I found myself running very low on motivation to complete the website with the goals I set for myself, so this rewrite was eventually abandoned...